 Are you looking for ways to connect with students on campus?
 Want to find a support group of students similar to yourself, whether that is based on your academic interests or your background and identity?
 Join a Transfer Community Group.
 Each Transfer Community group will connect you with other students.
 Some of them will offer scheduled programming while others are more informal.

-If you are interested in joining, please email Justin Villanueva at firstname.lastname@example.org.
+If you are interested in joining, please email Justin Villanueva, the NPTCG coordinator, at email@example.com.

 LSA Connect is the Opportunity Hub's online portal where LSA students can connnect with alums, resources for career exploration, and each other.
 The Transfer Student Group on LSA Connect is a online community specifically for LSA transfer students where you can seek out help and support from your fellow transfer students and LSA alums who were transfer students.

 There are a number of situations in which LSA students can earn credits at another university, whether they are transfer students or not.
 Many students take classes at other schools over the summer, or as part of study abroad programs.
 If you are a current student with questions about whether these types of credits will transfer, visit the Newnan Academic Advising Center transfer credit page and make an appointment to talk with your general academic advisor.